Friday, September 20, 2019

 The programme has quickly become one of the most popular sections of the schools soccer calendar, with talented students from all over the country aspiring to replicate the talents of Lionel Messi, Zico, Juninio, Kaka and Ronaldo.
 These legends of the football world have inspired youngsters to get involved and in doing so have increased the profile of futsal on an International scale.

-Over 16,000children will take part in this initiative inside a three month period in both our Primary and Post Primary Schools throughout Ireland.
+20,400children took part in this initiative last year which was activated inside a three month period in both our Primary and Post Primary Schools throughout Ireland.

-To date, 612 primary schools have signed up to play resulting in 980 teams, culminating in a total of 11,760 children taking part.
-The post primary schools have 257 schools registered with 385 teams participating, amounting to a total of 4,620 students in action.
+Last season 758 primary schools signed up to play, culminating in a total of 15,180 children taking part (43% female participation).
+The post primary schools had 280 schools registered, amounting to a total of 5,220 students in action of which 49% were female.

 POST PRIMARY SCHOOLS FUTSAL DATES